0xBruno/rustscanner/README.md

 # rustscanner
-a dumb portscanner written in Rust
+a dumb portscanner written in ~20 lines of Rust code.